braveulysses/broker-groovy-sign-in-sample/README.md

 * **SessionHandler**: Invoked for every request.
 Checks for a session and creates one when one doesn't already exist.
 * **ProtectedResourceHandler** `/protected`: Represents an application resource that may not be accessed by an unauthenticated user.
 If the user is not authenticated, then this handler will redirect to the login endpoint.
+If the user is authenticated, then this handler will perform a SCIM request and display the result.
 * **LoginHandler** `/login`: Creates an OpenID Connect and redirects to the authentication server.
 * **CallbackHandler** `/callback`: Receives an OpenID Connect redirect response,